 Terms of reference

-A.1.1 On 30 October 2006 the Inspector-General announced the terms of reference for his review of the Tax Office’s administration of GST audits.
+A.1.1 On 18 January 2007 the Inspector-General announced the terms of reference for his review of the underlying causes and the management of objections to Tax Office decisions.
 The terms of reference for this review were as follows:

 Conduct of review

-A.1.2 The Inspector-General advertised the review on his website, www.igt.gov.au, from 30 October 2006.
-The review was also reported in the press and in specialist accounting and legal publications.
+A.1.2 The Inspector-General advertised the review on his website, from 18 January 2007.
+The review was also reported in specialist accounting and legal publications.

 A.1.3 Written submissions to the review were taken from members of the public and a number of organisations.

 A.1.4 Members of the review team also met with taxpayers, members of the accounting and legal professions, and representatives of various professional bodies representing lawyers and accountants.

 A.1.5 The Commissioner of Taxation was asked to provide information and documents relevant to the review.
 Visits were made to a number of branches of the Tax Office to examine relevant files, interview relevant Tax Office staff and conduct discussions.

 A.1.6 The review also took into account a number of other inquiries relevant to this review, including the Joint Committee of Public Accounts An Assessment of Tax report, the Review of Business Taxation A Tax System Redesigned report and the Administrative Review Council Internal Review of Agency Decision Making report.